 "They can check if a bank account is reported to be involved in fraud.
 If the bank account has been used in fraud cases, this will be displayed in the search bar," said Federal CCID principal assistant director (cyber crime and multimedia investigations) Senior Asst Comm Ahmad Noordin Ismail to The Star.

 Bank account or phone numbers which have police reports lodged against them will have an "Amaran" appear at the bottom, along with the number of reports that have been lodged.

-Bukit Aman CCID director Comm Datuk Seri Amar Singh also encouraged Malaysians to use the portal to check if they have been targeted as "money mules"
+Former Bukit Aman CCID director CP Datuk Seri Amar Singh also encouraged Malaysians to use the portal to check if they have been targeted as "money mules"